 Provide details for the ongoing vegetation management of the mitchells rainforest snail habitat in Management Zones 1 and 4 and its long term protection

-specify that planting and/or restoration works will commence immediately upon approval of the Vegetation Management Plan.

 Provision of 50 nest boxes designed for glossy black cockatoos and a range of arboreal mammals found in the area.
 The plan to show the location of the boxes to be installed together with details of the monitoring and reporting to Council of their use.
 The boxes to be installed as part of Early Stage 1.
 The plan to also include details of the monitoring with a 6 monthly inspection regime, and reporting of the boxes across the seven stages of the development with mitigation measures to replace boxes if damaged or utilized by pest including bees, mynas and other feral animals, termites and the like.

 include details of strategies to be used to restrict breeding opportunities for the introduced Cane Toad Rhinella marina, such as the planting of dense sedges to widths of up to 5 m along watercourses.